Zeta's Native Advertising offering gives you the ability to deliver editorial-style Ads that complement the user experience in which they are placed.

 Creating New Native Ads

-2. Click + New Ad and choose Native from the drop-down.
+2. Within the Ads screen, click on New Ad and choose Native from the drop-down.

-4. Set values for this Ad Type per the table below.
+3. Set values for this Ad Type within the Ad Builder as per the table below.

 Native Ad Creation Fields